lambdify/lambdify-jsoniter/README.md

 ## Jsoniter support for Lambdify
-Provides Jsoniter serializatiobn support for your Lambda functions.
-This is required because Lambdify doesn't enforces the JSON API you will use to serialize and deserialize requests you have received through Lambda requests.
+Provides Jackson serialization support for your Lambda functions.
+This is required once Lambdify was designed to be flexible not enforcing which JSON API you'll use to serialize and deserialize requests you have received.
-You have to choose manually which library will make the serialization for you.

 ## Reporting Bugs/Feature Requests